Adult Residential Care Provider (ARCP)

 - Fees

-- Any ARCP previously licensed by DSS as of June 30, 2010 that changes their level, or module, shall pay $600 plus $5 per unit
+- Any ARCP previously licensed by DSS as of June 30, 2010, that changes their level, or module, shall pay $600 plus $5 per unit

 - Any ARCP application for licensure of a Level 4 Module, after Facility Need Review approval, shall pay $600 plus $5 per unit

-- Any new applications for ARCP licensure, any level or module, shall pay $600 plus $5 per unit
+- Any new applications for ARCP licensure, at any level or module, shall pay $600 plus $5 per unit

 Initial Licensure